 Gifting property: risks and practical alternatives

-Practical next step: if you want a worked example and numbers, see our guide on lifetime gifting to reduce IHT.
+Practical next step: if you want worked examples with real numbers, see our guide on lifetime gifting to reduce IHT.

 Charitable giving as a legacy strategy and an IHT lever

 Giving to causes you care about often has both emotional reward and measurable tax benefits.
-We see philanthropy as a practical part of any prudent plan that aims to protect value and shape a public legacy.
+Philanthropy can be a practical part of any prudent plan that aims to protect value and shape a lasting legacy.

 How charity gifts change the tax picture

 Gifts to charity are exempt from inheritance tax.
-In the UK, leaving at least 10% of your net estate to charity can reduce the IHT rate on the remainder from 40% to 36%.
+Under UK law, leaving at least 10% of your net estate to charity can reduce the IHT rate on the remainder from 40% to 36%.
+For a large estate, that 4% reduction can represent a significant sum — and in some cases, beneficiaries actually receive more than they would without the charitable gift, because the lower rate more than offsets the amount given away.

 Balancing philanthropy with family expectations

 Discuss your intentions early.
-A clear conversation limits surprises and reduces the chance of dispute among family members.
+A clear conversation limits surprises and reduces the chance of dispute among family members — or potential claims under the Inheritance (Provision for Family and Dependants) Act 1975.

-- Decide what to give and why: match gifts to your goals and the legacy you want.
+- Decide what to give and why: match gifts to your goals and the legacy you want to leave.

-- Document gifts in your will and provide executors with clear instructions.
+- Document charitable gifts clearly in your will and provide executors with precise instructions to ensure the 36% rate is properly claimed.

-- Consider a mix of cash gifts and targeted legacies to balance family needs and charitable aims.
+- Consider a mix of cash gifts and targeted legacies to balance family needs and charitable aims — and include a letter of wishes alongside your will to explain the reasoning to your family.

 | Action | Benefit | Consideration |